shpongledsummer/atmospheric-weather-card/README.md

   entity: weather.forecast_home
 ```

-> **Tip:** Use `bottom_text_sensor` to replace the default **Wind Speed** with any entity (e.g., humidity or address).
-The sun and moon share a single position, swapping based on time and weather.
-In standalone mode, the text automatically shifts to the opposite side.
+> **Tip:** Use `bottom_text_sensor` to replace the default wind speed with any entity.
+Use `text_position` to manually override where the text appears instead of letting it auto-position opposite the sun/moon.

 </details>